TERMINATOR is Faltering Without its Horror

 Unfortunately, by the (very unnecessary) third film, any hint of horror remaining in the franchise would be largely incidental.
 Rise of the Machines was the first movie in the series to have more attempts at jokes than scares, and the trend only became more pronounced from there.
 A franchise rooted in a relatively small but substantial wave of specific, influential sci-fi horror flicks pithily titled after a uniquely terrifying villain (Alien, The Thing, The Fly, and if we’re feeling inclusive, The Predator) became purely effects-driven spectacle–and not even particularly well-done spectacle–devolving eventually until the first trailer for Dark Fate introduces us to a Saraha Connor who doesn’t display a drop of the urgency or intensity born of healthy fear that she and Kyle once displayed.
 Instead she guns down a new, advanced Terminator with the emotionless efficiency of the killing machines that once terrorized her, Kyle Reese, and any other human being in their path.
 And yes, there’s a reason for her lack of emotion and it’s a thematic choice that I’m sure others might appreciate more than I do, but I just find it less interesting.
 If the hero isn’t the least bit scared or at least wary of the thing that ought to be scary or dangerous, you’re going to have a much more difficult time generating excitement and thrills.

-With Dark Fate, James Cameron and Linda Hamilton returned to the franchise they together made indelible in the minds of moviegoers, but didn’t bring back one of the key components that gave the first film its impact, and helped make the second film’s stakes feel sufficiently escalated.
+With Dark Fate, James Cameron and Linda Hamilton returned to the franchise they together made indelible in the minds of moviegoers, but they didn’t bring back one of the key components that gave the first film its impact, and helped make the second film’s stakes feel sufficiently escalated.